raspberrypilearning/safeguarding-module/en/step_2.md

 Invite the person to the club so you can meet with them and they can learn more about the club environment.
 If your club is running activities online, then you can meet remotely.
 It should be a casual meeting, but it should give the current club volunteers and the potential volunteer the chance to make a decision about whether they want the potential volunteer to go ahead with volunteering.
 This will also allow current club volunteers and the potential volunteer to see if they can work together well in the club setting.
 If you are starting your club for the first time, you should set up an informal meeting with your potential volunteer before your first session.

-### 4. Background checking (dependent on region)
+### 4. Background checks (dependent on region)

-Background checking is useful for voluntary coding clubs; in some regions a background check is mandatory to work with young people.
+Background checks are useful for voluntary coding clubs; in some regions a background check is mandatory to work with young people.
 We understand that in some regions it is more difficult to access background checking or that it may be expensive, so that is why reference checks and utilising the rest of the volunteer recruitment process is important.

 ### 5. Referees (optional)